smart-cine/smartcine-be/README.md

 ## Core Features
 ### Authentication
 - Secure user registration and login for providers, branch managers, and customers using JWT (JSON Web Tokens).
+- Each time a request is made, database will check existing the credentials of its token.
 - Redis is used to enhance authentication performance by caching credentials with a time-to-live (TTL).
 This reduces database load and speeds up the authentication process, ensuring quick access to user sessions.
 ### Authorization
 ### Realtime Booking